Cleveland Water Quality at a Glance

 Cleveland Water employs a multi-faceted approach to manage Lake Erie’s seasonal algal blooms:

-Strategic water intakes: Four intake cribs located 3-5 miles offshore and 40-60 feet deep avoid near-shore areas where blooms typically concentrate
+Strategic water intakes: Four intake cribs located 3–5 miles offshore and 40–60 feet deep avoid near-shore areas where blooms typically concentrate.

-Early warning system: Advanced buoy network and satellite monitoring provide real-time bloom detection
+Early warning system: Advanced buoy network and satellite monitoring provide real-time bloom detection.

-Enhanced filtration: Granular activated carbon filters remove organic compounds and toxins
+Enhanced filtration: Granular activated carbon filters remove organic compounds and toxins.

-Continuous monitoring: Advanced analytical equipment tests for microcystin and other cyanotoxins
+Continuous monitoring: Advanced analytical equipment tests for microcystin and other cyanotoxins.

 Since implementing these measures in 2014, Cleveland has maintained safe drinking water even during severe bloom events.
 The city also participates in regional efforts to reduce agricultural runoff and phosphorus loading into Lake Erie.
+Check our boil water notice tracker for any active advisories in the region.

-Cleveland Water offers several assistance programs:
+Cleveland Water offers several assistance programmes:

-Affordability Programs:
+Affordability Programmes:

 • Homestead Discount: Reduced rates for senior citizens and disabled customers